MarlinFirmware/MarlinDocumentation/_setting/config_info.md

   since: 1.1.0

   brief: Configuration version.
-  description: This option is used to check that the correct Configurations files match the version of Marlin being built.
+  long: This option is used to check that the correct Configurations files match the version of Marlin being built.
   example:
   -
     value: '02010200'